 Outdoor music festivals have always been a rite of passage for young adults.
 Flower children in the '60s packed their bags and headed to San Francisco.
 Twenty-somethings from across the country hopped on Greyhounds and traveled to Catskills for Woodstock in the summer of '69, while Deadheads roamed across the country well into the '80s.
 With the '90s came a surge in well-organized, blockbuster music festivals outside of major cities in the US, which were embraced by yuppies, grunge kids, and new hippies alike.

 Today, music festivals are more common than ever.
-The first weekend of Coachella in California has already passed, but there are dozens of festivals scheduled this summer across the Midwest and the south.
-Earlier this week, we told you about Bonnaroo, Hangout, and the Electric Daisy festival, but that is just the tip of the iceberg.
-From Kanrocksas to Wakarusa, Lollapolooza to the Gentlemen of the Road tour, the options (and locations) are plentiful.
+Coachella in California has already passed, but there are dozens of festivals scheduled this summer across the country.
+A while back, we told you about Bonnaroo, Hangout, and the Electric Daisy festival, but that is just the tip of the iceberg.
+From Lollapolooza to Governor's Ball to Outside Lands and more, the options (and locations) are plentiful.